jnsdrssn/elysia-trpc-sse/README.md

 # Problems
 - the tRPC client never makes the request
+- running the tRPC client wihtout a running server does *not* throw an error

 This project was created using `bun init` in bun v1.1.30.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.